shreyash7218/BlogHub_Backend/README.md

 Backend API for the **BlogHub** platform — a full-stack blogging application built with Express.js and MySQL.

-##💡 My Approach to Solving the Problem
+## 💡 My Approach to Solving the Problem

-To build the frontend for BlogHub, I focused on creating a clean, intuitive, and responsive UI using ReactJS and Tailwind CSS.
-Here's how I approached it:
+To build the backend for BlogHub, I focused on creating a secure, scalable RESTful API using Node.js, Express, and MySQL.
+My approach was as follows:

-Understanding the User Flow:
+- Defining the Data Model:
-I broke down the platform into key pages like Home, Post Detail, Dashboard, Login/Register, and Create/Edit Post.
-This helped define a clear routing structure using React Router.
+I started by designing the database schema using Sequelize ORM, including models for User, Post, and Category, with proper relationships and constraints.

-Rich Text Integration:
+- Authentication & Security:
-I integrated CKEditor 5 as the rich text editor for blog post content, following the official React integration guide.
-This added a polished writing experience for users.
+I implemented JWT-based authentication to manage sessions securely and used bcrypt.js for password hashing.
+Routes were protected using middleware to restrict access to authorized users only.

-Component-Driven Development:
+- Modular Structure:
-I created reusable components like BlogCard, BlogEditor, Navbar, and CategoryFilter to keep the codebase modular and maintainable.
+The backend was structured into clear folders — routes, controllers, models, and middleware — to separate concerns and improve readability and maintainability.

-State and API Handling:
+- RESTful API Design:
-React Context was used to manage user authentication state, while Axios handled all API communication with the backend.
-Conditional rendering helped protect private routes.
+I followed REST principles for designing CRUD operations on posts and categories, with detailed route handling and validation logic.

-Responsive Design:
+- Custom Middleware:
-Using Tailwind CSS, I ensured the application looked great on both mobile and desktop.
-The design was kept minimal to prioritize readability and ease of navigation.
+Middleware functions were added for token validation, error handling, and request logging to keep the code clean and consistent.

-Search and Filtering:
+- Developer Experience:
-I implemented frontend-based search functionality using dynamic filtering across blog post titles and content, and added category-based filters for better content discovery.
+I used .env configuration for environment separation.
+The API was tested using Postman to ensure each route behaved as expected.

 ## 🚀 Features